ANCSLEEP BLOG

 The types of insomnia are threefold: secondary insomnia, primary insomnia, and Fatal Familial Insomnia.

 Secondary Insomnia: This is the most common type of insomnia wherein sleeplessness is pinpointed as a result of another condition.
-In other words, a patient has insomnia because he or she has a preceding health problem such as lung disease or a heart condition.
+In other words, a patient has insomnia because they have a preceding health problem such as lung disease or a heart condition.
 Those who suffer from secondary insomnia are often able to treat their sleeplessness by taking medicine, seeing a therapist, or changing habits.

 Insomnia Statistics